 1. Food security/nutrition is by far the major topic reflected in our pool of research questions.
 Of the twelve thematic topic areas identified through text mining, questions relating to food security and crop production formed at least 30% of submitted research questions.

 2. Reducing inequality was considered to be a lower priority research topic.
-Participants were asked to priorities research funding and to score issues of food/nutrition security, reducing inequality and preserving terrestrial ecosystems in terms of importance.
+Participants were asked to prioritise research funding and to score issues of food/nutrition security, reducing inequality and preserving terrestrial ecosystems in terms of importance.
 Overall, the majority of participants considered and scored reducing inequality as a lower priority, than both food security and preserving the environment.

 A more detailed report of the process and preliminary responses can be found by downloading the Sentinel Horizon scanning report 16 April 2020.